thehottgame/theHoTTGameGuide/docs/source/0-trinitarianism/quest-0.rst

 It will be crucial that types can be treated as terms.
 This will allows us to

+- talk about *predicates* i.e. "propositions depending on a variable".
+  E.g. the proposition "``n`` is even" depends on a natural number ``n``.
+  See the next quest where we elaborate on this example.
 - reason about "*structures*" such as "the structure of a group", to express "for all groups, ..."
-- do category theory without stepping out of the theory (no need for classes etc. For experts, we have Grothendieck universes.)
+- do category theory without stepping out of the theory.
+  (For experts, we have Grothendieck universes.)
 - reason about when two types are "the same", for example when are two definitions of the natural numbers "the same"?
 What is "the same"?